garadyusuf/cloudformation/README.md

 - This enables automation of the file creation process without manual intervention.

 ### 📑 **CloudWatch Logs**
 - A **CloudWatch Log Group** is created to capture the logs from the Lambda function, which will be kept for 7 days.
-You can view Lambda execution details here.

 ## Outputs

 After the CloudFormation stack is deployed, the following resources will be available: